deepanshurajput0/backend-architecture-labs/webRTC/readME.md

 <img width="1428" height="612" alt="Screenshot 2025-07-16 114106" src="https://github.com/user-attachments/assets/31ba96be-5273-412f-851e-a33ba8c97bce" />

 You do need a central server for signalling and sometimes for sending media as well (turn).
 We’ll be discussing this later

+## Signalling

+Both the browsers need to exchange their address before they can start talking to each other.
+A signaling server is used for that.
+It is usually a websocket server but can be anything (http)